glowkeeper/P3D/docs/labs/week4Session22024.md

 }
 ```

 Drag the script onto a GameObject and call that object _SpawnManager_.
 Next,  create a _Cube GameObject_ and drag that into the script's _Spawn Object_ field.
 Finally, add an empty GameObject _Spawn Point_ into the scene and add that to the script's _Spawn Point_ field.
-Set the _Max Objects_ field to 10.
+Set the _Max Objects_ slider to 10.
 Press _Play_ - you should have ten more cubes at the _Spawn Point_ - congratulations!
 You have created a scripted scene!

 ## Design Patterns